publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch33/m__us_usc_t25_s3110.md

             (B) for the provision of levels of assistance for the forestry programs of such tribes, and

-            (C) the allocation of base support funds to such tribes under the program established pursuant to subsection (a) of this section.
+            (C) the allocation of base support funds to such tribes under the program established pursuant to subsection (a).

         (2)